piiiyuushh/TF-Activity/terraform-treasure-hunt/solution_template.md

 > ⏱️ Submit this filled file via the form.
-> Best of luck, DevOps Ninja! 🏆
+> Best of luck, DevOps! 🏆